w-lfpup/wctk-js/docs/subscription.md

 ### Controller

-Add a `Subscription` controller to a web component, pass a callback, and subscribe and unsubscribe functions on instantiation.
+Add a `Subscription` controller to a web component.
+Pass subscribe, unsubscribe, and callback functions on instantiation.

 ```ts
 import { Subscription } from "wctk";